grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 <!-- vale Grafana.Headings = YES -->

 Use `menuTitle` to specify a different heading in the sidebar navigation than the `title` element.
-For example, if you want to abbreviate the topic heading in the table of contents.
+For example, if you want to abbreviate the topic title in the table of contents.

-Don't remove the verb from [task topic](https://grafana.com/docs/writers-toolkit/structure/topic-types/task/) headings.
+Don't remove the verb from [task topic](https://grafana.com/docs/writers-toolkit/structure/topic-types/task/) titles.
 The verb helps the reader know that they're navigating to a task topic before they follow the link.

 ### Refs